shanerobinson/tea-base-template/README.md

 11ty can use **Data** files to provide almost unlimited functionalities.
 One of the uses is to manage site-wide content.

 1. In VSCode, open `/src/_data/meta.json` and you'll find some basic global site content. **META Content**.
-2. Make changes, making sure to watch out for double quites and commas, and you'll see those changes immediately _(if you're still running the dev server.)_
+2. Make changes, making sure to watch out for double quotes and commas, and you'll see those changes immediately _(if you're still running the dev server.)_
 3. Take a look in the `/src/_data/social.json` file to see how the social icons in the footer are controled.
 Add your own information there.
 And if you don't have an account on a platform, just delete the URL value.
 When you save the file the icons in the footer will automatically update.

 ## Step 6.
 Create New Posts